FilipeReynaud/dice-games/README.md

 To run this application, execute the following steps.

-1. Open a terminal and run `npm install`
+1. Open a terminal and run `npm install`.
-2. Now, run `npm start`
+2. Now, run `npm start`.

-Note that in some cases, `npm` needs `sudo` to be able to run in your machine.
+Note 1: in some cases, `npm` needs `sudo` to be able to run in your machine.

+Note 2: if you are having troubles running `npm install`, try adding the flag `--legacy-peer-deps` to the inital command.

-3. Then, open a browser and go to `localhost:1234`
+3. Then, open a browser and go to `localhost:1234`.

 ## Sneak Peek